serial/php-browsercheck/README.md

 * Optimized for mobile devices

-# Notes
+# Dev Notes
-For updating the browser and device detection, you can use the composer package manager.
+- For updating the browser and device detection, you can use the composer package manager.
-You can easily update the WhichBrowser library by running the command `composer update whichbrowser/parser` in the project folder.
+  - You can easily update the WhichBrowser library by running the command `composer update whichbrowser/parser` in the project folder.
+- Styling is done with LESS and compiled to CSS

 # References